 # Define a noise model to use.

-noise = NoiseHandler(protocol=NoiseProtocol.READOUT)
+noise = NoiseHandler(protocol=NoiseProtocol.READOUT.INDEPENDENT)

 # Run noiseless and noisy simulations.